 A per-protocol analysis may therefore be useful to explore the effect of protocol deviations, which in CONTRACT were uncommon (4 of 57, 7%).
-In this trial protocol deviations are most likely to be due to parents', children's or clinicians' desire to revert to appendicectomy treatment ahead of the trial schedule rather than due to an assessment of clinical inferiority of the non-operative arm.
+In this trial protocol deviations are most likely to be due to parents', children's, Doctors, Surgeons or Healthcare Professionals desire to revert to appendicectomy treatment ahead of the trial schedule rather than due to an assessment of clinical inferiority of the non-operative arm.
 Thus the per-protocol analysis will be a secondary analysis.